-Brothers Xabier, Iñaki and Mikel Sanz started this project with a 2007 Graciano but they almost immediately partnered with their friend Rafael Regadera who showed them the great potential of recovering old Garnacha vineyards in the vicinity of Fitero in southern Navarra.
-The landscape in this area — encompassing the first foothills of the Sistema Ibérico mountain range— differs widely from the distinctive Ebro Valley flatlands, thus the wines show more freshness than expected in this subarea of DO Navarra known as Ribera Baja.
+Brothers Xabier, Iñaki and Mikel Sanz started this project with a 2007 Graciano.
+Soon after they partnered with their friend Rafael Regadera who showed them the great potential of recovering old Garnacha vineyards in the vicinity of Fitero in southern Navarra.
+The landscape in this area — encompassing the first foothills of the Sistema Ibérico mountain range— differs widely from the Ebro Valley flatlands, thus the wines show more freshness than what is customary in this subarea of DO Navarra known as Ribera Baja.

-Viña Zorzal currently owns and grows 40 hectares, 25 of which are traditional Garnacha bush vines; the remaining land is planted with Graciano and Tempranillo, some Garnacha Blanca and Chardonnay.
-Wines are made at the family winery in Corella which has been renamed Viña Zorzal.
-Garnacha-expert and winemaker Jorge Navascués from the neighboring region of Aragón consults for them.
+Viña Zorzal currently owns and grows 52 hectares, 25 of which are traditional Garnacha bush vines; the remaining land is planted with Graciano and some Tempranillo, Mazuelo and Garnacha Gris —locally known as Garnacha Roya—, plus Viura, Garnacha Blanca and Chardonnay.
+Wines are made at the family winery in Corella which was renamed Viña Zorzal.
+Garnacha expert and winemaker Jorge Navascués from the neighboring region of Aragón consults for them.

-The last addition to the range is the premium Graciano Cuatro del Cuatro (€15, 2,900 bottles), named after the birth date of their father Antonio Sanz who established the winery and championed this variety in his vineyards in Corella (southern Navarra).
+Graciano Cuatro del Cuatro (€15, 2,900 bottles) honours the birth date of Antonio Sanz, founder of the winery and father of the three Sanz brothers, a man who championed this variety in his vineyards in Corella (southern Navarra).
 The best grapes and barrels are selected to produce a refined, less herbaceous version of this grape variety.